Deploy trin to network

 - Run the deployment:

-- Trin nodes:
+- Regular nodes:

 ansible-playbook playbook.yml --tags trin

-- To deploy to all state network nodes:
+- State network nodes:

 ansible-playbook playbook.yml --tags state-network

-- Trin nodes:
+- Regular nodes:

 - Run Glados deployment: updates glados + portal client (currently configured as trin, but this could change)

-ansible-playbook playbook.yml --tags glados
+cd ../../glados/ansible ansible-playbook playbook.yml --tags glados

 - if you experience "couldn't resolve module/action 'community.docker.docker_compose_v2'" error, you might need to re-install the community.docker collection: